 One downside of living in Selden is that it can take a long time to commute to work.
 In Selden, the average commute to work is 32.20 minutes, which is quite a bit higher than the national average.
 On the other hand, local public transit is widely used in the town, so leaving the car at home and taking transit is often a viable alternative.

 In Selden, a lot of people use the train to get to work every day though Selden is a relatively small town.
 Those that ride the train are primarily traveling out of town to good jobs in other cities.

-Selden is a somewhat ethnically-diverse town.
+Selden is a very ethnically-diverse town.
 The people who call Selden home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Selden residents report their race to be White, followed by Asian.
 Selden also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 19.28% of the town’s residents.
-Important ancestries of people in Selden include Irish, German, English, and Polish.
+People of Hispanic or Latino origin account for 20.38% of the town’s residents.
+Important ancestries of people in Selden include Irish, German, Polish, and English.